Nehru Centre, London

-The Nehru Centre, London is a cultural centre located at the South Audley Street, London.
+The Nehru Centre, London is a cultural centre located at 8 South Audley Street, Mayfair, London.
 Its goal is to promote cultural exchange between India and the United Kingdom.
+It is named after Jawaharlal Nehru.

 The Nehru Centre was founded in 1992.
 Since its inception it has striven to facilitate and deepen cultural dialogue between India and UK by encouraging visits of prominent Indian artists to UK and prominent artists from UK to India.